bigfluffycloud/tk/kernel/README.md

 minimal base for Library OS / Exokernel experimentation on virtual machines.

+This is based on what I've been been able to recover of the original popcorn/tk kernel source.
+A few files had to be remvoed as their license forbids their distribution.

 To use this mess, you need some things:
 	gcc